 Check the website of the Malaysian Customs Service for information on restricted or prohibited items that may not be brought into the country.
 If you are in any doubt about the legality of any items - including medications - you should declare them on entry.

-You can import or export up to 10,000 Malaysian Ringgit without prior approval.
+You can import or export up to the equivalent of US $10,000 in Malaysian Ringgit without prior approval.
 There are no limits on the amount of foreign currency you can import or export, but you must declare any amount in excess of US$ 10,000.
 Penalties include a fine of up to RM 1 million and up to 3 years’ imprisonment.
 Further information can be found on the Royal Malaysian Customs Department website.